 My favourite old sketchbooks are a mish-mash of styles, themes and colours and they look exciting.
 Mixing things together, especially unexpected things is the heart of creativity so this is a good thing.

-Top tips for loving your sketchbook
+Top tips for loving your new sketchbook

 Give yourself the time you need.
 You might want to fill a book quickly but it’s also ok to take months or even years.
 Take the time pressure off and enjoy the process.